-We’re excited to share the latest breakthrough from our lab, now published in JACC: Basic to Translational Science, titled “Integrated Systems Biology Identifies Disruptions in Mitochondrial Function and Metabolism as Key Contributors to HFpEF.”
+We’re excited to share our latest publication in JACC: Basic to Translational Science, titled “Integrated Systems Biology Identifies Disruptions in Mitochondrial Function and Metabolism as Key Contributors to HFpEF.”
+This is a collaborative project with the Lefer Lab at Cedars-Sinai.

 HFpEF, which accounts for ~50% of heart failure cases, is driven by profound disruptions in mitochondrial structure, function, and energy metabolism.
 Using the ZSF1-obese rat model, we found severe metabolic and transcriptional remodeling—marked by energy depletion, inflammation, and mitochondrial dysfunction—that underpin HFpEF progression.
 These findings highlight mitochondrial metabolism as a promising therapeutic target.